Nominators are urged to read the following guidelines carefully when preparing a nomination. For more information, please contact

 AIAA wishes to recognize its members through the honors and awards program while also recognizing the most respected individuals worldwide.
 In most cases, AIAA membership is not required, however because contributions to the aerospace community are important criteria in the selection of award recipients, AIAA service/participation may be a discriminator between otherwise equal candidates.

 For AIAA section awards, AIAA service awards (with exception of the AIAA Public Service Award) and the AIAA Engineer of the Year Award, the nominee must be an AIAA member in good standing.

-In general, current members of the AIAA committee/group responsible for a particular award are not eligible to be nominated for that award.
+Current members of the AIAA committee/group responsible for a particular award are not eligible to be nominated for that award.
 Former committee/group members are not eligible to be nominated for the award until one year (twelve months) after the expiration of their membership term.
 For the Excellence in Aerospace Standardization Award, the nominee may not have been a member of the Standards Executive Council for the past two years (24 months).

 Current Technical Group Deputy Directors are not eligible to be nominated for any technical awards that are the responsibility of a Technical Committee falling under their oversight.

 Current Program Committee Coordinators or Deputies are not eligible to be nominated for any technical awards that are the responsibility of a Program Committee falling under their oversight.

 Current members of the AIAA Board of Directors or AIAA Foundation Board of Trustees, except under unusual circumstances, are not eligible to be nominated for any award until their term of service ends.